Watertown Plant Removal Services

 Watertown Municipal Ordinances for Plant Removal Equipment Operation & Commercial Service Standards

-Watertown regulates plant removal equipment operation with permitted hours typically 7:00 AM-7:00 PM weekdays and 8:00 AM-6:00 PM Saturdays; Sunday work is often restricted before 9:00 AM or prohibited, with exceptions for emergencies.
-Noise is limited to 50-60 dB at the property line in residential zones, and holiday restrictions may apply.
-Commercial operators must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and maintain insurance (1M/2M general liability, workers’ compensation, environmental impairment).
-Traffic control, public notification, and right-of-way permits are required for work on public property, coordinated with the Police Department and DPW.
-Environmental compliance includes proper material handling, daily cleanup, and waste disposal documentation per MassDEP requirements.
-Herbicide use must follow MA regulations, with licensed applicators, buffer zones, and weather restrictions strictly enforced.
+Watertown regulates plant removal equipment operation to minimize community disruption.
+Permitted hours are typically 7:00 AM-7:00 PM weekdays and 8:00 AM-6:00 PM Saturdays, with Sunday work restricted before 9:00 AM or prohibited except for emergencies.
+Noise is limited to 50-60 dB at property lines in residential zones.
+Commercial operators must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and carry insurance (1M/2M minimum).
+Traffic control, public notification, and right-of-way permits are required for work on public property.
+Environmental compliance includes proper material containment, daily cleanup, and documentation of waste disposal (especially for invasives per MassDEP).
+Herbicide use requires licensed applicators and adherence to buffer zones and weather restrictions.
+For ordinance details and permits:

 124 Orchard Street, Watertown, MA 02472